attaoveisi/AttBot2_SLAM/README.md

 ![image](https://media.giphy.com/media/kEZZJknnuGEfCS7Ken/giphy.gif)

-the video can be found here: https://www.youtube.com/watch?v=bj1YTIgNeJ0
+the complete video can be found here: https://www.youtube.com/watch?v=bj1YTIgNeJ0

 ## AttBot2.0
 This is a four wheeled robot, I have created equipped with an RPLIDAR, two IMUs, a GPS, odometry sensor, and ultrasound sensors.